breakintoprogram/next-bbc-basic/MANUAL.md

 ## STAR commands

 The star commands are all prefixed with an asterisk.
 These commands do not accept variables or expressions as parameters.
+Parameters are separated by spaces.
 Numeric parameters can be specified in hexadecimal by prefixing with an '&' character.
 Paths are unquoted.

 If you need to pass a parameter to a star command, call it using the OSCLI command, for example: